telerik/maui-docs/migrate-to-net-maui.md

 ### Migration Guides for .NET MAUI Components

-The following list includes the links to the available Xamarin to MAUI migration guides migration guides for Telerik UI controls:
+The following list includes the links to the available Xamarin to MAUI migration guides for Telerik UI controls:

 * [Accordion]({% slug accordion-xamarin-migration %})
 * [AutoComplete]({% slug autocomplete-migrate-from-xamarin %})